niteshmmgupta/freedan/README.md

 </br>**Note**</br>
 Please note that Freedan is my first tool.
 While I've put effort into ensuring its functionality, there may be some issues.
 I am open to any constructive suggestions or contributions to enhance and refine the tool.
 Your feedback is valued, and I encourage users to utilize Freedan responsibly.

+</br>**Disclaimer:**</br>

+This tool is designed to provide an accessible resource for beginners who may not have the means to subscribe to Shodan's premium services.
+It utilizes Shodan facets to gather publicly available data that is already shared by Shodan.
+It is essential to note the following:

+- Limited Scope: This tool fetches data within the limitations of Shodan facets and does not access any information beyond what is publicly available.
+- Encouragement for Shodan Subscription: Users who can afford a Shodan subscription are encouraged to explore the full range of features and benefits that come with it.
+A Shodan subscription offers a more comprehensive and in-depth experience.
+- Legal and Ethical Use: Users are responsible for ensuring the legal and ethical use of this tool.
+It is crucial to comply with all applicable laws and regulations while using the tool.